grafana/loki/docs/sources/configuration/_index.md

 [max_compaction_parallelism: <int> | default = 1]

 # Deletion mode.
-# Can be one of "disabled", "whole-stream-deletion", "filter-only" or "filter-and-delete".
+# Can be one of "disabled", "whole-stream-deletion", "filter-only", or "filter-and-delete".
-# When set to (the default) value of "whole-stream-deletion" and if
+# When set to the default value of "whole-stream-deletion", and if
-# retention_enabled is true then the Log Entry Deletion API is available
+# retention_enabled is true, then the log entry deletion API endpoints are available.
 # CLI flag: -boltdb.shipper.compactor.deletion-mode
 [deletion_mode: <string> | default = "whole-stream-deletion"]